IntelligentSoftwareSystems/Galois/test/README.md

 find Testing/ -type f | xargs cat
 ```

-Tests are divided into several major labels:
+Tests are divided into groups by label.
+So far there is only one useful label:

 - **quick**: Quick tests have no external dependencies and can be run in parallel
   with other quick tests.
 Each quick test should run in a second or less.
 These
   tests are run as part of our continuous integration pipeline.
-- **nightly**: Nightly tests are tests that take longer (e.g., scalability tests).
-  They are run every night on the current master commit.